quintilesims/layer0/docs-src/docs/reference/updateservice.md

 ```

 !!! note
-    The value of `serviceName` in the above command  must be unique to your Layer0 instance.
+    The value of `serviceName` in the above command  must be unique to the Environment.

 Implement a method of routing traffic between the old and new Services, such as [HAProxy](http://www.haproxy.org) or [Consul](https://www.consul.io).